About the Journal

 AJER will invite authors to complete a copyright license-to-publish form, after receipt of accepted manuscripts.
 This will be communicated to the corresponding author indicated at submission of manuscript.
 Any changes in contact details should be effected by logging into the journal site or communicating the editor.
 Authors, their employer or institution, have certain rights to reuse their work.
 An explanation of these is in our copyright statement on our website.
 AJER does not accept papers that have been previously published or have been submitted for publication elsewhere.

 AJER requires that all papers be submitted in English language.
 The standard of written English should be good to enable the editors and reviewers understand the paper content.
 Where necessary, it may be helpful for authors to have their manuscripts edited for language before submitting them.
 This will help others fully understand the academic content of the paper.
 Language editing, however, does not guarantee acceptance of manuscript for publication.

 A necessary minimal handling fee shall be charged per researched article to be published.
 This, as with all policies, may be reviewed by the editorial committee as necessary.
 It is Twenty five thousand Naira (N25,000/£50/$75) as at November 2022.
+This includes N5000 Review fee paid at submission and N20,000 paid before publication of article.
 Payments are to be made to the Journal's Bank account with the following details: Bank: EcoBank Nig Plc, Name of Account: African Journal of Environmental Research, Account Number: 4393069513.
 Please email proof of payment (copy of teller or online receipt) to email@example.com.